hungdev/react-cee-form/README.md

 - onChange: function that handles the change event, it sets value to the form control.
 - value: the value of the component.
 - name: the name of the component.
-- onBlur: function that handles the blur event, it validate the component.
+- onBlur: function that handles the blur event, it validates the component.

 >